 This page is for friends and family who want to support someone who experiences tardive dyskinesia (TD).

-- Learn more about TD and antispychotics.
-Your friend or family member could feel more supported if you understand their medication and what they're going through.
-You could read the rest of our pages on TD, and take a look at our pages on antipsychotics to get familiar with these topics.
+- Learn more about TD and antipsychotics.
+It might feel helpful to understand more about their medication and what they’re going through – and this could also make your friend or family member feel more supported.
+You could start by reading the rest of our pages on TD, and take a look at our pages on antipsychotics for more information.

 - Be aware of the signs and symptoms of TD.
 Early detection is important to help your friend or family member have the best chance of getting rid of TD, so if you notice they're developing new symptoms it’s important to gently let them know – even though you may not want to worry them or make them feel self-conscious.
-You could show them our page on signs and symptoms of TD to help them think about their own symptoms.
+You could show them our page on signs and symptoms of TD to help start the conversation.

 - Support and encourage your friend or family member to seek help.
-You can help to reassure them that it’s ok to ask for help, even if their symptoms are mild or not having a big impact on them right now.
+It might help to reassure them that it’s ok to ask for help, even if their symptoms are mild or not having a big impact on them right now.
+(For more information, see our page on supporting someone else to seek help.)

 - Be sensitive.
 If your friend or family member is experiencing TD, they may feel very self-conscious or worried that people are looking at them.
 Try not to focus on their unusual movements or draw attention to them unnecessarily (unless you are helping them make sense of their symptoms, or making them aware of any changes you've noticed to support them to seek help).

 - Help them to continue having a social life.
 If your friend or family member is feeling distressed or embarrassed, they may need some encouragement to keep up social activities.
-Social contact is really important to our mental wellbeing, so try inviting them to take part in social events, and help them to keep up hobbies they enjoy.
+You could try asking them what sorts of activities they’d like to do, inviting them to family or social events, or helping them to keep up with hobbies they enjoy.

 - Offer practical help.
-If the symptoms are severe then TD can make some practical activities difficult (such as cooking or carrying bags and objects).
+TD can make some practical activities difficult (such as cooking, carrying bags and objects, or keeping up with housework).
 You could ask your friend or family member if they need any help with these kind of tasks.

 There has nothing anyone has been able to do to help me manage it, but they have done a lot to help me cope.